 The Tribunal is staffed by canon lawyers (clergy and lay people with a graduate degree in Canon Law) and an experienced administrative staff.
 The director of a tribunal is called the Judicial Vicar or Officialis.
-Those who make the final decision are canon lawyers.
-Each decision is rendered by a panel of three canon lawyers or, in the shortage of canon lawyers for pastoral necessity, a decision may be rendered by one canon lawyer.
+Those who make the final decision are judges.
+Each decision is rendered by a panel of three judges or, in the shortage of canon lawyers for pastoral necessity, a decision may be rendered by one judges.